This article is part of a larger series on How to Do Payroll.

 What Each Field on a Pay Stub Means

-- Pay Period — depending on the state requirements, this can be the start and end dates, or the pay period end date only, as shown in the ADP template example below
+- Pay period: Depending on the state requirements, this can be the start and end dates, or the pay period end date only.

-- Hours Worked — not all states require the hours be listed on the pay stub, but it’s a best practice because you have to track the information to ensure overtime is paid correctly — for example, 40 hours regular plus 6 hours overtime equals 46 hours total in pay period
+- Hours worked: Not all states require the hours to be listed on the pay stub, but it’s a best practice because you have to track the information to ensure overtime is paid correctly.
+For example, 40 hours regular plus six hours overtime equals 46 hours total in a pay period.

-- Gross Earnings — this includes hourly earnings, commission earnings, tips and any earnings based on piecework—each type of earnings is typically shown as a separate line item on the pay stub
+- Gross earnings: Gross pay includes hourly earnings, commission earnings, tips, and any earnings based on piecework—each type of earning is typically shown as a separate line item on the pay stub.

-- Required Taxes — include a line to show each of federal taxes, state taxes, unemployment taxes, local taxes (if any), as well as social security taxes deducted from employee earnings
+- Required taxes: Include a line each to show federal taxes, state taxes, unemployment taxes, and local taxes (if any), as well as Social Security taxes deducted from employee earnings.

-- Time Off Balances — this information is helpful to the employee, but also required in states like California and New York that have mandatory paid sick time laws
+- Time off balances: This information is helpful to the employee and is also required in states like California and New York, which have mandatory paid sick time laws.

 Online Pay Stub Generators

-In addition to pay stub templates, there are web-based pay stub generators that allow you to input your pay stub data manually.
-Some, like FormSwift, offer a free trial and others, like ThePayStubs, allow you to choose your own professional looking templates that cost a few dollars to use.
+In addition to free pay stub templates, there are web-based pay stub generators that allow you to input your pay stub information manually.

 Here are three online pay stub generators you may find helpful:

-- FormSwift — This free tool allows you to input payroll data and generates a pay stub for you in DOC or PDF format.
-You can sign up for a subscription that starts at $7.95 per month and they offer a free seven-day trial.
+- FormSwift: This free tool allows you to input payroll data and generates a pay stub for you in DOC or PDF format.
+You can sign up for a subscription that starts at $39.95 per month, and it offers a free seven-day trial.

-If your state requires pay stubs to be provided to employees, consider using a payroll service.
-ADP is a small business payroll software that calculates and files payroll taxes, pays employees through direct deposit or printed checks, and lets employees print their own payroll reports and pay stubs.
+If your state requires you to provide pay stubs to your employees, consider using a payroll service.
+Gusto is a small business payroll software that calculates and files payroll taxes—federal, state, and local—pays employees through direct deposit or printed checks, and lets employees print their own payroll reports and pay stubs.